S-Luther/ESOF423/README.md

 To add "Friends" - Click search and find a friend that you are wanting to add.
 Click the persons name and add them as a friend

+This repository is a firebase based web-app built using primarily JavaScript.

 Sheets Link: